rcasto/peer-net/README.md

 # peer-net
-Uses [WebRTC](https://www.w3.org/TR/webrtc/) to connect peers together
+Goal: Connect peers without the need for a central server

-Goal is to allow peers to connect without the need for a central server
+Uses [WebRTC](https://www.w3.org/TR/webrtc/) to connect peers together, which in turn necessitates the concept of a ["signaling server"](http://www.webrtc-experiment.com/docs/WebRTC-Signaling-Concepts.html).
+In our case it's currently just copy/paste and use your channel of choice to share the connection information.

 ## Getting Up & Running
 ### Prerequisites